teekennedy/dotfiles/README.md

 # Dotfiles by Cyphus

 My personal collection of dotfiles.
-Originally optimized for Arch, now optimized for macOS.
+Originally optimized for Arch, then completely refactored for macOS.
 Features:

 - zsh:
   - Running off of a personal fork of OMZ with performance fixes for the pyenv